-In Module:Name/Arity, Module, and Name are atoms and Arity is an integer.
-Module, Name, and Arity can also be variables.
+In Module: Name/Arity, Module, and Name are atoms and Arity is an integer.
+Starting from Erlang/OTP R15, Module, Name, and Arity can also be variables.
 A fun defined in this way refers to the function Name with arity Arity in the latest version of module Module.
 A fun defined in this way is not dependent on the code for the module in which it is defined.